-Our flags are manufactured to give maximum service in return for reasonable care and prudent use.
+At A Stars & Stripes Flag Corporation, our flags are manufactured to give maximum service in return for reasonable care and prudent use.
 Remember, no two flags receive identical wear.
 Because weather conditions vary, wearing conditions vary, and consequently, the life of each flag is different.

-Remember, your flag is a piece of cloth that works very, very hard.
+Your flag is a piece of cloth that works very, very hard.
 Throughout its lifetime, your flag shakes, trembles, drapes, snaps, chafes, bakes, freezes, ripples, flutters, furls, twists, flaps, strains, flies, unfurls, and hangs!
 Is it any wonder that a flag that flies continuously needs replacing two or three times a year?